ampproject/amphtml/extensions/amp-form/amp-form.md

 ##### Invalid AMP email attributes

-Security and privacy disallow the use of the following attributes on the AMP email format.
+The AMP4EEMAIL spec disallows the use of the following attributes on the AMP email format.

 - `action`
 - `name`
 - `target`
 - `verify-xhr`

-[/filter]
+[/filter]<!-- formats="email" -->

 ## Inputs and fields